MSW Instantons

 We consider a $D3$ instanton wrapped on a four-cycle in $B_3$, the internal manifold of our compactification.
 A precise way to define an $F$-theory vacuum is to take an $M$-theory vacuum on a Calabi-Yau four-fold $Y_4$ that is elliptically fibered over $B_3$, and then take the limit in which the elliptic fiber shrinks to zero.
 In this description, the $D3$ instanton in $B_3$ descends from an $M5$ instanton in $Y_4$ wrapping the $T^2$-fiber, and 7-branes are encoded in the geometry of the elliptic fibration.

+As mentioned in the introduction, the prescription of \cite{Becker:1995kb,Harvey:1999as,Witten:1999eg} for computing the leading instanton correction to the superpotential is to compute the partition function obtained by integrating over the worldvolume fields of the instanton.
 In this section we discuss how the $M5$-brane sees the background geometry and fluxes.
-We then discuss some aspects of $M5$ instanton corrections in an $F$-theory compactification, and make contact with section \ref{HeteroticInstanton}.
+We then discuss some general aspects of $M5$ instanton corrections in $F$-theory compactifications.
+Although the leading contributions are in principle computable, in practice this is a bit hard.
+Thus we finally discuss instanton configurations where the computation of the partition function and its derivatives can be reduced to those discussed in section \ref{HeteroticInstanton}.

+As a map for this section, it might be useful to keep the following picture in mind.
+The partition function of the $M5$-brane is of the schematic form \be Z_{M5} \ = \ Z_\phi Z_\theta Z_{B^+} \ee The behaviour of the partition function depends on the cohomology groups of the $M5$-brane and their Hodge structure.
+The Hodge diamond of an $M5$-brane is given by \be

+\ee The groups $h^{0,i}$ are related to the fermions $\theta$ on the $M5$-brane, and $h^{0,3}$ is related to one of the scalars $\phi$.
+The scalars and fermions are discussed in subsections 3.1 and 3.2.
+The groups $h^{i,3-i}$ are related to the chiral two-form $B^+$.
+This is the subject of subsection 3.3.
+Finally $h^{4}$ is related to sources for the chiral two-form.
+This is discussed in section 3.4.
+Thus all the independent Hodge numbers play a role in the $M5$ partition function.

 \newsubsection{Scalars and fermions}

 The $M5$ worldvolume has $(0,4)$ supersymmetry and contains a single superconformal tensor multiplet.
 Under the $SO(4)$ little group and $USp(4)=SO(5)$ $R$-symmetry group, the supercharges transform as $(1,2;4)$.
 The tensor multiplet consists of a self-dual two-form $B^+$ transforming as $(1,3;1)$, and five scalars $(1,1;5)$.
 The fermions live in $(1,2;4)$ and satisfy a symplectic Majorana condition (in Lorentzian signature).
 Reduction on $T^2$ yields the $N=4$ Yang-Mills multiplet.